hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Day 5
 ------
 10:54AM
 Thursday through Saturday was a holiday break, and I was out of town.
+Technically Day 7 from start date.
 I did get some Arduino links that may be of help- simulators that may be able to virtually run/test applications that I've wanted to build for the Artemis:

 https://wokwi.com/